conda-forge/conda-forge-webservices/README.md

     heroku config:set GH_TOKEN=<token>

-The service deploys to the "conda-linter" heroku project: https://dashboard.heroku.com/apps/conda-linter/resources
+The service deploys to the "conda-forge" heroku project: https://dashboard.heroku.com/apps/conda-forge/resources

 It is then a case of adding the appropriate webhook to trigger the service on ``pull_request``.